dhansel/VDrive/README.md

 This library fairly easily provides access to Commodore disk images (D64, D71, D71, G64, G71) for projects using SDFat in the Arduino environment.

+## Credits

 Most of this code was extracted from [VICE](https://vice-emu.sourceforge.io/).
 VICE is distributed under the GPL-2 license.
 All credits go to the VICE developers.

-The VDriveClass C++ wrapper code was written by me (David Hansel) and is distributed here under the GPL-3 license.
+The VDriveClass C++ wrapper code was written by me and is distributed here under the GPL-3 license.

 ## Installation